GluuFederation/docs-oxd-prod/3.1.4/sources/api/index.md

 If the "and" rule is preferred it can be achieved by adding an additional scope, for example:

-`Resource1` scopes: `read`, `write` (follors the "or" rule).
+`Resource1` scopes: `read`, `write` (follows the "or" rule).

 `Resource2` scopes: `read_write` (and associate `read` *and* `write` policies with the `read_write` scope)

-If access is not granted then an unauthorized HTTP code and registered ticket are returned, for example:
+If access is not granted, an unauthorized HTTP code and registered ticket are returned.
+For example:

 ```language-http
 HTTP/1.1 401 Unauthorized